manfromarce/DocSharp/README.md

 # DocSharp

-DocSharp is a pure C# library to convert between document formats without Office interop or native dependencies.
+DocSharp is a pure C# library to convert between document formats without Office interop or native dependencies (except for some special packages, see [requirements](#requirements)).

 The following packages are currently available: